Kneelawk/Common-Events/README.md

 ### Class-Loading and Static Initializers

 Common-Events will scan all mods at the earliest possible occasion.
-However, this will not cause class-loading of `@Listener`-annotated classes.
+However, this will not cause class-loading of `@Scan`-annotated classes.
 These classes will only be loaded and statically initialized when an event is created with a callback-interface type that one of the class's methods listens for, unless the classes are loaded by something else sooner.
-This allows `@Listener`-annotated classes to safely listen for client-sided events without having to worry about accidentally getting loaded on dedicated servers.
+This allows `@Scan`-annotated classes to safely listen for client-sided events without having to worry about accidentally getting loaded on dedicated servers.

 ### Only Scanning Specific Classes